 Building on its reputation for fostering an environment allowing for critical examination of emerging issues and cooperative problem solving, in 2006 and 2007, PISA partnered with China Foreign Affairs University to offer Summer Workshops on Active Learning in International Affairs attended by junior faculty members at universities all across China.

 In response to a request from past participants of its programs in Vietnam, PISA’s responded to the need for closer attention to the looming global concern of climate change.
 Accordingly, in collaboration with the Institute of World Economics and Politics of the Vietnamese Academy of Social Sciences, in 2008 PISA inaugurated the PISA Climate Initiative with the Leadership Institute on Creative Responses to Global Climate Change in Hanoi.
 It was followed in 2009 by the PISA Summer Institute on Climate Change in Washington, DC and the Regional Leadership Institute on Climate Change for delegates from six of the ASEAN member states in Bangkok in 2011.
-Last year, at the invitation of the Ministry of Environment, Conservation and Forestry of Myanmar, and in collaboration with Myanmar’s leading environmental organization, ECO-DEV, PISA offered the Myanmar Leadership Institute on Climate Change in Naypyitaw for 45 government officials from 12 different ministries.
+In 2013, at the invitation of the Ministry of Environment, Conservation and Forestry of Myanmar, and in collaboration with Myanmar’s leading environmental organization, ECO-DEV, PISA offered the Myanmar Leadership Institute on Climate Change in Naypyitaw for 45 government officials from 12 different ministries.
+Most recently for 2 weeks in November 2014, PISA hosted the Myanmar Advanced Leadership Institute on Climate Change which brought 7 government officials and 7 civil society leaders to Washington for an intensive workshop on Climate Change and the environment.
+Thanks to generous support from the Chino Cienega Foundation, PISA has convened five sessions of the PISA-ASEAN Climatewise Development Series, public talks featuring expert discussion.

 Whereas most of PISA’s activities take place in Asia, PISA also offers on-campus executive education programs that have included a program on policy making for senior officials from Taiwan, a public management course for senior diplomats from Indonesia and a course on the Global City in World Affairs for Administrative Officers from Hong Kong.